Francis Janssens

-Francis August Anthony Joseph Janssens (October 17, 1843 – June 9, 1897) was a Dutch-born prelate of the Roman Catholic Church.
-He served as bishop of the Diocese of Natchez in Mississippi (1881–1888) and as archbishop of the Archdiocese of New Orleans (1888–1897).
+Francis August Anthony Joseph Janssens (October 17, 1843 – June 9, 1897) was a Dutch-born American Catholic prelate who served as Archbishop of New Orleans from 1888 to 1897.
+He previously served as Bishop of Natchez from 1881 to 1888.

 Biography

 Early life

 Francis Janssens was born on October 17, 1843, in Tilburg, North Brabant in the Netherlands to Cornelius John and Josephine Anne (née Dams) Janssens.
 He entered the seminary of 's-Hertogenbosch in 1856.
-In 1866, Janssens went to the American College at Louvain, Belgium, planning to ultimately do mission work in the United States.
+In 1866, Janssens went to the American College at Louvain in Leuven, Belgium, planning to ultimately do mission work in the United States.

+Priesthood

-Janssens was ordained to the priesthood for the Diocese of Richmond on December 21, 1867.
-Arriving at Richmond, Virginia, in September 1868, he was appointed rector of the cathedral in 1870 and served as vicar general under Bishops James Gibbons and John Joseph Keane.
+Janssens was ordained to the priesthood in Ghent, Belgium for the Diocese of Richmond on December 21, 1867, by Bishop Hendrik-Frans Bracq.
+Arriving at Richmond, Virginia, in September 1868, Janssens was appointed rector of the cathedral in 1870 and served as vicar general under Bishops James Gibbons and John Joseph Keane.